JunwenBao/2D-RPG-Game/README.md

 <br>**Class SaveManager**: Responsible for calling loadData() and saveData() in all instances that use the interface ISaveManager.

 ## UI System
+Designed intuitive UI layouts and guidance systems to help players quickly adapt to and navigate the interface.
+<br>Implemented responsive design to support multiple resolutions, ensuring platform compatibility.

 ## Future Plan
 (1) Add 1 to 2 new enemies.